VioletBitKitten/VTuberVoice/README.md

 * Expand the interactive user interface.
   * Add a way to cancel the text being typed.
   * Add options for how to exit the application.
+* Sometimes when quitting VTV there is an exception updating the configuration file.
+  * This was caused by the voices changing the directory.
+Fixed this by always using an absolute path for the configuration file.

 ## Reference